Khloe Kardashian Shows Off Her Dark Side In Sexy Leather Jumpsuit

 Kardashian accessorized her black leather with a pair of her signature large gold hoop earrings, some strappy heels, and a camo handbag.

-Meanwhile, Malika wore a pair of black leggings and a black Burberry t-shirt, which she paired with snakeskin boots and a tan purse.
+Meanwhile, Malika wore a pair of black leggings and a black Burberry T-shirt, which she paired with snakeskin boots and a tan purse.
 Her hair was parted down the middle and styled in loose waves that rippled down her shoulders.

 As previously reported by The Inquisitr, Khloe and Malika have been the best of friends for years.
-The duo, along with Malika’s identical twin sister, Khadijah, are often seen spending time together.
+The duo, along with Malika’s identical twin sister Khadijah, are often seen spending time together.

 Recently, Kardashian took to social media to post a sweet tribute to her bestie, sharing a photo of the pair wearing sexy and skimpy beach looks while hanging out together on a luxury yacht.